DIY Reclaimed Wall-Mounted Desk

 We previously removed a nightstand from the bedroom knowing that we would replace it with a wall-mounted desk, which you can catch a glimpse of in the photo below:

-I don’t know about you, but I’m all about furniture that can be hidden or folded down to create more space when not in use, like the pull out table we made for the living room.
+I don’t know about you, but I’m all about furniture that can be hidden or folded down to create more space when not in use, like the hidden table we made for the living room.

 DIY Reclaimed Wall-Mounted Desk